Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Background and preliminary results

-\end{enumerate} Needlets enjoy a double localization property: they are simultaneously localized in both spatial and frequency domains.
-In the frequency domain, it follows from Property (1) that each needlet is built as a weighted sum of multipole components.
-As a consequence of Property (2), for every \( M \in \mathbb{N} \), there exists \( C_M>0 \) such that
+Needlets enjoy a crucial double localization property: they are simultaneously localized in both the spatial and frequency domains.
+In the frequency domain, Property (1) ensures that each needlet is constructed as a localized band-limited combination of multipole components.
+As a consequence of Property (2) and the regularity of $b$, for every arbitrarily large $M \in \mathbb{N}$, there exists a constant $C_M>0$ such that

-where \( d_{\mathbb{S}^2} \) is the geodesic distance on the sphere.
-This localization ensures that needlet coefficients capture information about both the position and frequency content of the function, which is crucial for accurately estimating spatially varying variance on the sphere.
-Consequently, for $p \in [1,\infty]$